 But Santa Marta is a gateway to the beach in Rodadero and that’s pretty nice.
-You can get there in 20 minutes by cab or bus and have a truly pleasant vacation-experience.
+You can get there in 20 minutes by cab or bus and have a truly pleasant vacation experience.

 Then, hiking tours to the mystic Ciudad Perdida hidden somewhere deep in the Sierra Nevada start at Santa Marta.
-And the city is also a hub to other fantastic places along the Caribbean coast – just 45 minutes from Minca, an hour from Parque Tayrona, and two hours from Palomino – all reachable by local buses.
+And the city is also a hub for other fantastic places along the Caribbean coast – just 45 minutes from Minca, an hour from Parque Tayrona, and two hours from Palomino – all reachable by local buses.